xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 ### ZSpaceStylusControl

- In xeogl you would normally wrap your input controls in reusable components, so I added the [ZSpaceStylusControl](http://xeogl.org/docs/classes/ZSpaceStylusControl.html) as an example on which you might base your own zSpace stylus control.
+ In xeogl we'd normally wrap your input controls in reusable components, so I added the [ZSpaceStylusControl](http://xeogl.org/docs/classes/ZSpaceStylusControl.html) as an example on which you might base your own zSpace stylus control.

  <br>This component: